Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Conjugacy growth in polycyclic monoids

 \section{Conjugacy growth in polycyclic monoids}

 The study of conjugacy in polycyclic monoids was initiated in \cite{AKKM18} by some of the authors of this article.
 Polycyclic monoids are inverse monoids with zero so $\coon$ is the universal relation and $\cin\ =\ \cfn$.
 In \cite{AKKM18} the notions of $\cpn$ \eqref{ecp}, and $\con$ \eqref{econc} were characterized.
-In this section we intend to present a study on $\cfn$ \eqref{e1dcon2}.
+In this section we study $\cfn$ \eqref{e1dcon2}, especially in the following context.

 The \emph{conjugacy growth function} of a finitely generated group $G$ counts the number of conjugacy classes intersecting the ball of radius $n$ in the Cayley graph of $G$ centered at the identity, for all $n\geq 0$.
 It has been studied for free groups \cite{R04,C05,R10}, hyperbolic groups \cite{CK02,CK04}, solvable groups \cite{BdC10}, linear groups in \cite{BCLM13}, acylindrically hyperbolic groups \cite{HO13,AC16h}, certain branch groups \cite{F14}, in the higher Heisenberg groups in \cite{Evetts23}, and several other classes of groups \cite{GS_10}.